The UK prime minister is visiting Kyiv to announce more support for Ukraine in its war with Russia

 Britain is the second-biggest donor of military aid to Ukraine after the U.S., giving a total of 4.6 billion pounds ($3.3 billion) in 2022 and 2023.

+Thursday's strikes were a reminder of another war, which has raged for years in the Arab world's poorest nation.
+The attack also risked triggering a wider regional conflict over Israel's war on Hamas in the Gaza Strip.

+Those concerns have drawn attention away from Ukraine’s struggle — a shift that Zelenskyy is trying to counter through diplomacy.

-Both sides are scrambling to replenish their weapons after 22 months of fighting and the potential for a protracted conflict.
+Both Ukraine and Russia are scrambling to replenish their weapons after 22 months of fighting and the potential for a protracted conflict.
 The roughly 1,500-kilometer (930-mile) front line has been largely static during winter, and both Ukraine and Russia require artillery shells, missiles and drones that enable long-range strikes.

 Ukraine says Moscow is receiving artillery shells and missiles from North Korea and drones from Iran.
 On Jan.
 4, the White House cited U.S. intelligence officials as saying that Russia acquired ballistic missiles from North Korea and is seeking them from Iran.